30 April is known as May Eve, marking May Day and the beginning of the ancient Celt festival of Beltane.

 “Walpurga” is another one of Freya’s names.
 The re-dedication of the holiday to “St. Walpurga” was a later Christian addition.

-British May Day Folklore…bringing in the May
+Bringing in the May

 I washed my face in water